FAQ for Students and Educators

 Should schools consult any parties/ stakeholders in formulating a school policy on preventing sexual harassment?

-To show school’s concern of and its commitment to dealing with sexual harassment, the school management committee or incorporated management committee should consult parents, teachers and other staff when formulating a comprehensive policy to make the policy open and transparent.
-Also, in the process of consultation, the relevant parties can have a deeper understanding of the underlying principles and importance of the school policy.
-The school can also enhance stakeholders’ acceptance of the policy.
+To demonstrate the school’s commitment to addressing sexual harassment, the school management committee should consult with parents, teachers, and staff when formulating a comprehensive policy.
+This will make the policy open and transparent and enhance stakeholders’ acceptance of the policy.

 Would the Equal Opportunities Commission (EOC) and Education Bureau (EDB) provide any sample of school policy on sexual harassment for schools’ reference?

-A sexual harassment policy in school should include the below elements:
+A school’s sexual harassment policy should include the following elements:

-• A brief description of the school’s investigation procedures and disciplinary actions in case the complaint is established.
+- A brief explanation of the school’s investigation procedures and the disciplinary actions that will be taken if a complaint is substantiated.

 How should schools implement the policy to prevent sexual harassment?
 What are the corresponding measures?